 When I was in my early 20s, I asked my doctor if it would be possible to get my tubes tied.
 She looked at me like I had just asked her to teach my dog Korean.
-“Why would you want to do that?” she asked me.
+“Why would you want to do that?” she asked.

 “You’re way too young to make that kind of decision,” my doctor told me.
 “Come back to me in 15 years, and in the meantime, I’ll give you another prescription for hormonal birth control.”

 I think about this all the time when I read stories about women who have chosen to undergo tubal ligations at an early age because they do not want children, such as this Broadly piece by a woman who spent 13 years trying to find a doctor who would perform the procedure to this piece by a 27-year-old who got her tubes tied in her early 20s.
-These accounts generally follow a typical pattern: a woman who does not want to have children approaches a doctor asking to get her tubes tied, who infantilizes her, talks down to her, questions her decision to lean out of a choice that has for centuries been considered not a choice at all, but a biological necessity.
+These accounts generally follow a typical pattern: A woman who does not want to have children approaches a doctor asking to get her tubes tied.
+The doctor infantilizes her, talks down to her, questions her decision to lean out of a choice that has for centuries been considered not a choice at all but a biological necessity.

 I want to be clear that I do not think any doctor has the right to judge or dismiss a woman’s decision to have kids, nor do I fall into the camp that having children is the right decision for everyone or that a woman should have a reason on hand why she doesn’t want to reproduce.
 It is a personal decision for every woman, full stop, and it is not up to anyone else—let alone a medical professional—to interrogate that.